Casino Betting Coin (CBC) Price Hits $0.0502

-Casino Betting Coin (CBC) traded flat against the U.S. dollar during the twenty-four hour period ending at 10:00 AM ET on June 15th.
-One Casino Betting Coin coin can currently be purchased for approximately $0.0502 or 0.00000145 BTC on popular exchanges.
+Casino Betting Coin (CBC) traded flat against the U.S. dollar during the one day period ending at 8:00 AM ET on June 19th.
 During the last seven days, Casino Betting Coin has traded flat against the U.S. dollar.
-Casino Betting Coin has a market cap of $7.82 million and approximately $24,828.00 worth of Casino Betting Coin was traded on exchanges in the last day.
+One Casino Betting Coin coin can now be bought for approximately $0.0502 or 0.00000145 BTC on popular exchanges.
+Casino Betting Coin has a market capitalization of $7.82 million and approximately $24,828.00 worth of Casino Betting Coin was traded on exchanges in the last 24 hours.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.